-enLIGHTen will feature a 60-minute concert performed by your BPO.
-The concert will spotlight the historical function of the Richardson as a place of healing by featuring music by famous composers who lived with mental illness and created great works, including Beethoven, Tchaikovsky, and Handel, among others.
+In 2017, enLIGHTen featured a 60-minute concert performed by your BPO.
+The concert spotlighted the historical function of the Richardson as a place of healing by featuring music by famous composers who lived with mental illness and created great works, including Beethoven, Tchaikovsky, and Handel, among others.

-The work of artists PROJEX will also be projected onto the Towers Building as the concert unfolds.
+The work of artists PROJEX was projected onto the Towers Building as the concert unfolded.

 The story opens as an homage to the stately Richardson and the fertile 100-acres of land upon which it sits.
 The audience is invited to immerse themselves in this sleeping giant’s story.

 The “grand old oak tree” plays a uniquely central role in our story.
 Having stood sentry over the Richardson and surrounding land for more than 145 years, this tree serves as the mighty symbol of nature’s endurance over time and evolving landscape.
 Lighting designers John Rickus and Carlie Todoro-Rickus will help us create a luminous experience on the Richardson Olmstead Campus.
 This will serve to further submerse the audience into the enLIGHTen experience.